edwardz8/next-dfs-blog/posts/article-one.md

 ---
 title: 'Populate SQL Database with CSV 🏒'
 date: '2020-12-02'
-thumbnail: /images/skates-puck-rotorink.jpg
+thumbnail: /images/hockey-goalie.jpg
 ---

-This should be a multi-part series where we will use Node and GraphQL, as well as a front-end framework to display data from our database.
-For now, we will demonstrate how to populate our database with some values from a CSV file.
+This post demonstrates how to populate our database with some values from a CSV file.

 Before we get started we’re going to need some things installed: PostgreSQL and Node.
 Then we will need to create a database.
 If you are a Mac user I’d recommend installing PostgreSQL through Homebrew.